A newer version of this documentation is available. Use the version menu above to view the most up-to-date release of the Greenplum 6.x documentation.

-When a pg_cast entry has different source and target types and a function that takes more than one argument, it represents converting from one type to another and applying a length coercion in a single step.
+When a pg_cast entry has different source and target types and a function that takes more than one argument, the entry converts from one type to another and applies a length coercion in a single step.
 When no such entry is available, coercion to a type that uses a type modifier involves two steps, one to convert between data types and a second to apply the modifier.

 |castsource||oid||pg_type.oid||OID of the source data type.|